Church of St John the Divine, Calder Grove: Interior

-On entering this small and unassuming building, the unexpected glory of the interior for the visitor is the scissor-truss roof, which after more than a century retains rare stencil paintings by Powell Bros of Leeds on the chancel beams.
+There is a contrast between the plain exterior of the building, and its interior.
+Seen unexpectedly by the visitor upon entrance is the scissor-truss roof, which after more than a century retains rare stencil paintings by Powell Bros of Leeds on the chancel beams.
 Beneath the paint on the plastered north and south walls of the nave are hidden stencil paintings and possibly spirit frescoes by the same artists, revealed in a pre–1914 photograph in the church archives.
-Although this building is too simple to permit a gallery of columns and bays, Barber has still managed to include a few small columns by recessing the three-light nave windows into the wall, and fitting a single slender supporting column into each recess.
+The structure is intentionally plain and simple, but Barber has still managed to include a few small columns by recessing the three-light nave windows into the wall, and fitting a single slender supporting column into each recess.